-If you haven’t been using much of shimla mirch in your diet i highly recommend these yummy recipes.
+If you haven’t been using much of shimla mirch in your diet I highly recommend these yummy capsicum recipes.
 Capsicum is easily digestible and can also be included in a baby’s diet after 10 months.
 I would often add them in my babies khichdi.

 There are so many ways capsicum can be used in Indian food.
 You can include them in pulao, biryani, salads, stir fry, fried rice varieties, curries, chutney, dip or just stuff them with your favorite ingredients and pan roast or grill them.